You’re trying to determine whether Croatia is expensive. The answer is that it can be.

 Is Croatia more expensive than Italy?

-As a comparison, Croatia is still much cheaper than Italy in terms of food, transport, accommodation, and activities.
-Even though Croatia is getting more expensive, it’s still around 20% cheaper to do the same things in both countries.
+Compared to Italy, Croatia is still much cheaper for food, transport, accommodation, and activities.
+Even though Croatia is getting more expensive, it’s still about 20% more affordable to do the same things there.

 Even in Dubrovnik, food prices are usually quite affordable.
-In its major towns and cities, it’s much easier to find a cheap but delicious meal than it would be in London, Paris, or Rome, for example.
+In its major towns and cities, it’s much easier to find a cheap yet delicious meal than in London, Paris, or Rome, for example.

 How much is a cup of coffee in Croatia?